 This move may be connected to Lucasfilm's decision to part company with Carano in February 2021, after a series of offensive social media tweets from the star.

 "Gina Carano is not currently employed by Lucasfilm and there are no plans for her to be in the future," Lucasfilm said in a statement.
 "Nevertheless, her social media posts denigrating people based on their cultural and religious identities are abhorrent and unacceptable.”

 With the Skywalker Saga brought to a close (at least for now...) by 2019’s The Rise of Skywalker, Lucasfilm is venturing into new territory with its slate of new Star Wars movies.
 With Disney Plus’s Star Wars TV shows seemingly the priority for now, little is known about the films’ storylines at present.
 But given the filmmaking talent involved, they're set to be exciting additions to that famous galaxy far, far away.

-Rogue Squadron also featured in author Michael A Stackpole's X-Wing series of books from the Expanded Universe of Star Wars that existed before Disney bought Lucasfilm.
+Rogue Squadron also featured in author Michael A Stackpole's X-Wing series of books from the now-retired ‘Legends’ series of Expanded Universe stories that existed before Disney bought Lucasfilm.
 It was also the name of a series of video games released on the N64, PC and GameCube.

 pic.twitter.com/e3N00xCr5iDecember 10, 2020